mrsharpoblunto/MGDF/README.md

 * DirectX SDK [June 2010 version](http://www.microsoft.com/download/en/details.aspx?id=6812)).
 * create an environment variable called BOOST_DIR and point it to the location you installed the boost library to. (also ensure the boost library files exist in BOOST_DIR\lib\x86 or BOOST_DIR\lib\x64)
 * create an environment variable called DXSDK_DIR and point it to the location you installed the DirectX SDK to.
-* build vendor/libs.sln in win32 debug/release and x64 debug/release configurations.
-* cd into %installdir%/Matchstick and run 'automation/deploy.bat' (or alternatively just automation/deployx86.bat or automation/deployx64.bat if you don't want to build both architectures) to copy the vendor libraries and default data into the Matchstick bin folder.
 * build Matchstick/Matchstick.sln in win32 debug/release and x64 debug/release configurations

 Running unit tests
 ------------------
 All managed code projects use nunit 2.5.2 and providing nunit is installed (use testdriven.net for integration into the visual studio UI) they should work once the solution is compiled

-all unmanaged code project use winunit which must first be compiled as part of the vendor\libs.sln project Once built, winunit can be invoked to run a unit test dll with the following command
+all unmanaged code tests are contined within the core.tests.exe binary which must first be compiled as part of the Matchstick/Matchstick.sln project Once built, running this exe from the command line will run the test suite.

-    winunit -b test.dll

 To make running winunit tests easier you can set up an external tool in visual studio.
 Go to tools->external tools and select Add.
 Then fill in the following fields

     Title: Core tests
-    Command: <path to winunit>\WinUnit.exe
-    Arguments: -b "$(TargetDir)\core.tests.dll"
+    Command: <MGDF bin dir>\core.tests.exe
     Initial Directory: $(TargetDir)
     Also tick use output window